What is HOCD?

 Obsessions

-- Questions like, ‘what if I am gay?’ or ‘ did noticing that person mean that I am gay?’ are common, notably in real-life examples of HOCD.
+- Questions like, “What if I am gay?” or “Did noticing that person mean that I am gay?” are common in real-life examples of HOCD.

 - Concerns about whether your friends or other people think you’re gay and if those perceptions are correct.

-- Worried about being perceived as gay by others.
+- Worries about being perceived as gay by others.

 - Unwanted distressing thoughts about engaging in sexual acts with someone of the same sex.

-- Noticing something beautiful about members of the same sex may make you see this as evidence that you are gay..
+- Noticing something beautiful about members of the same sex and seeing this as evidence that you are gay.

-- You are worried you are indeed gay and are denying your sexuality.
+- Worrying that you are indeed gay and are denying your sexuality.

-- I feel like I’m in denial, and if I come out as gay, it will ruin my life.
+- Feeling like you’re in denial, and that coming out as gay would ruin your life.

-- It feels like there’s something wrong with me because I can’t stop thinking about people of the same gender sexually.
+- Feeling something is wrong because you can’t stop thinking about people of the same gender sexually.

 - Significant fear and anxiety about being attracted to someone of the same sex.

-- You are going over previous sexual encounters with members of the opposite sex to reassure yourself that you are not gay.
+- Mentally reviewing previous sexual encounters with members of the opposite sex to reassure yourself that you are not gay.

-In my clinical practice, one of the more prominent obsessions I found with clients, was the fear that they would act on their obsessions, but as I explained to them, and now you reading this, this is a concept known as thought action fusion; just because you have the thought, doesn’t mean that it is true.
+In my clinical practice, one of the more prominent obsessions I found with clients was the fear that they would act on their obsessions.
+However, this is known as thought-action fusion—just because you have the thought, it doesn’t mean it is true.

 Compulsions